alchemycodelab/javascript-career-track-prerequisites/functions.md

 ## Parameters and Arguments

 A function definition includes the parameters defined for that function.
-The values passed to a call to that function are the arguments passed to the function.
+The values passed when calling a function are the "arguments" passed to the function.

 ```js
 // the function "add" as two defined parameters, `x` and `y`.